 What to Pitch

 This upfront section of the magazine is the best place for new writers to break in.
 Each Inkwell features an 800-900–word lead story that kicks off the magazine.
 The article ranges in style and tone every issue, but often takes the form of an opinion-based piece, weaving a narrative and drawing out tips for readers.
 It can be a great place to discuss theoretical or timely concepts.
 Inkwell also features short pieces of 300–600 words (trends, humor, insight on news that will still be relevant when our next issue hits stores, weird and intriguing tidbits about the writing world), as well as 1,000-word features.
-Please note that all product and book reviews are handled in house—as are columns like Top Shelf, Poetic Asides and Worth a Thousand Words.
+Please note that all product and book reviews are handled in house—as are columns like Breaking In, Poetic Asides, and Worth a Thousand Words.
 Include “Inkwell:” and the name of your piece in the subject line of your query.